robn-cloud/decision-boundary-mechanics/README.md

 ⸻

-What DBM does not do

-DBM deliberately avoids turning these mechanics into guidance, playbooks, or operating models.

-It does not provide:
-	•	Implementation instructions for any specific organisation
-	•	Governance frameworks or operating models
-	•	Security, compliance, or IT process prescriptions
-	•	Tooling, automation, or product designs

-Those surfaces vary by context.
-The mechanics underneath do not.

-DBM is intended to sit upstream of those choices, clarifying why certain approaches break down once commitment is real.

-⸻

 How to use this repository

 This repository is structured as a growing body of analytical material rather than a finished manual.